 Jacques prides himself on specializing in fresh, handcrafted chocolates using premium ingredients free of preservatives and artificial flavors.
 From sourcing the perfect cacao beans to techniques steeped in tradition, Jacques combines genuine passion with handcrafted mastery to produce purely delicious, real chocolate.
 His motto is “Real is my promise to you.”

-In March 2017, Jacques opened New York City’s first chocolate museum called “Choco-Story New York, Chocolate Museum and Experience with Jacques Torres.”
-The 5,000 sq. ft. museum is located at his flagship store (350 Hudson St.).
+Jacques opened New York City’s first chocolate museum called “Choco-Story New York, Chocolate Museum and Experience with Jacques Torres.”
+The 5,000 sq. ft. museum was located at his flagship store (350 Hudson St.).

 Additionally, since 1993 Jacques proudly serves as Dean of Pastry Arts at the award-winning International Culinary Center.
 He designed the curriculum of the fast-track Professional Pastry Arts program and offers internship opportunities to ICC pastry students.